Why You Must Migrate Your VSTO Add-Ins Before April 2026

 VSTO and COM: Why They Cannot Be Carried Forward

 VSTO add-ins are .NET assemblies that run inside the Office application process.
 They have full access to the Office object model and the Windows operating system.
+This allows developers to perform a wide range of operations within the Office client, including accessing local resources and integrating with other applications.
 COM add-ins operate similarly, loading as native code within the Office process.
 Both technologies were designed for a world where Office was a desktop application running on Windows.

 The new Outlook is fundamentally different.
 It runs in a web-based rendering engine.
 There is no .NET runtime to host VSTO assemblies.
 There is no COM infrastructure to load native add-in DLLs.
 Microsoft has stated explicitly that they will not port these technologies to the new platform.
 The statement from the Office product team is unambiguous: VSTO will not be updated for .NET Core or .NET 5+, and there are no plans to bring COM add-in support to new Outlook.